DO YOU WANT TO KNOW GOD PERSONALLY?

 We believe God loves us and has incredible plans for our lives.
 But how do we get there?
 Thankfully, God paved a clear path for us to find relationship with him.
 You can take the first step today.

-In the biblical understanding, our world wasn’t made to be the way it is now.
-Everything in the world was originally created to be completely good.
+In the story of the Bible, our world wasn’t made to be the way it is now.
+Everything was originally created to be completely good.

 There was no pain, unhappiness, or even death.
 In fact, God and humans had such a close relationship that they actually walked together in the Garden of Eden.

 Obviously, none of that is the case anymore.

 A BROKEN RELATIONSHIP: WHY IS LIFE SO HARD?